asenchi/website/content/posts/consulting.md

 draft = false
 +++

-This week I posted on [LinkedIn][linkedin] and [Twitter][twitter] that I was looking to work with companies on their infrastructure.
+This week I posted on [LinkedIn][linkedin] and [Twitter][twitter] that I was making myself available to consult with companies on their infrastructure.
 I thought I might dive into why I am doing this.

 ## Starting a Business